reema0814/Threat-Protection-with-XDR/Labguide/Module 3/Lab-03.md

 1. Select the Microsoft Sentinel Workspace you created earlier.

-1. Select the **Incidents** page under Threat management from left side blade and Review the list of incidents
+1. Select the **Incidents** page under Threat management from the left side blade and Review the list of incidents.

    ![](../media/7-1.png)